In March 2014, F&S applied for funding from ICECF to support additional T12-T8 lighting retrofits. The amount requested is $88,127.00.

 You are here

-Lighting Retrofits ICECF Grants (In Progress)
+Lighting Retrofits ICECF Grants (Completed)

 In April 2009, ICECF granted the University funding in the amount of $822,174.00 toward conversion from T-12 ccompact flourescent light bulbs to T-8 bulbs throughout campus.
 All work needed to be completed by March 31, 2011.
 The initial reimburs